RobinBoers/geheimesite.nl/content/en/setup.md

 ## 🐧 Distro

-My current distro of choice is Arch Linux with minimal packages.
-It keeps my system quick and responsive.
-I use a tiling window manager called Sway, which is a wayland compositor.
+My current distro of choice is NixOS.
+I like the immutable and reproducable system it provides, and the atomic upgrades are a nice bonus.
+I mainly use a tiling window manager called Sway, which is a wayland compositer.
 I like wayland because I find it to be way more responsive/smooth than Xorg.
-I integrated Sway with gnome services via [sway-gnome](https://github.com/RobinBoers/sway-gnome).
+I integrated Sway with gnome services, similar to the [sway-gnome](https://github.com/RobinBoers/sway-gnome) fork that I used on Arch.

+You can find my entire Nix configuration in my [dotfiles](https://github.com/RobinBoers/dotfiles) repository.

 ## 🦊 Webbrowsers

 For most of my webbrowsing needs I use Firefox.
-I absolutely don't like the new proton design, so I reverted it to the old Photon look with CSS files (Firefox userchome FTW!).
-I also use this Firefox theme: [https://addons.mozilla.org/en-US/firefox/addon/photon-colors](https://addons.mozilla.org/en-US/firefox/addon/photon-colors)
+I love customizing my browser using custom CSS.
+Currently I'm rocking vertical tabs, which I stole from [ranmaru22/firefox-vertical-tabs](https://github.com/ranmaru22/firefox-vertical-tabs).

-I also use Chromium to test my projects in another browser and if I need to use some Chrome-only app or API.
+I also use (Ungoogled) Chromium to test my projects in another browser and if I need to use some Chrome-only app or API.

 See my [firefox-tweaks](https://github.com/RobinBoers/firefox-tweaks) repo for my current Firefox setup.